amangupta1992/smart-scheduler-android/README.md

 ##### CONS:
 * This is only available on Android Lollipop and above (21*).
-* `JobScheduler` API with Network dependency deos not get scheduled if the period is below 30 seconds.
+* `JobScheduler` API with Network dependency doesn't get scheduled if the period is below 30 seconds.
 * It starts failing if the power saver mode has been enabled on the device.